-- in Annex I, in the first column, a new row 'R. Net-zero technology manufacturing projects' is added. - in Annex I, in the second column, in the row 'R. Net-zero technology manufacturing projects', the following point are added: - '1. information on the permit-granting process' - '2. financing and investment services' - '3. funding possibilities at Union or Member State level' - '4. business support services, including but not limited to corporate tax declaration, local tax laws, labour law'.

-- in Annex II, in the first column, a new row 'Net-zero technology manufacturing projects' is added. - in Annex II, in the second column, in the row 'Net-Zero technology manufacturing projects', the following points are added:
+- (1) in Annex I, in the first column, a new row 'R. Net-zero technology manufacturing projects' is added. - (2) in Annex I, in the second column, in the row 'R. Net-zero technology manufacturing projects', the following point are added: - '1. information on the permit-granting process' - '2. financing and investment services' - '3. funding possibilities at Union or Member State level' - '4. business support services, including but not limited to corporate tax declaration, local tax laws, labour law'. - (3) in Annex II, in the first column, a new row 'Net-zero technology manufacturing projects' is added. - (4) in Annex II, in the second column, in the row 'Net-Zero technology manufacturing projects', the following points are added:

-'Procedures for all relevant administrative permits to plan, build, expand and operate net-zero technology manufacturing projects, including building, chemical and grid connection permits and environmental assessments and authorisations where these are required, and encompassing all administrative applications and procedures'.
+'Procedures for all relevant administrative permits to plan, build, expand, repurpose and operate net-zero technology manufacturing projects, including for net-zero strategic projects including building, chemical and grid connection permits and environmental assessments and authorisations where these are required, and encompassing all administrative applications and procedures'.
+(5) in Annex II, in the third column, in the row 'Net-Zero manufacturing projects', the following point is added:

-- in Annex II, in the third column, in the row 'Net-Zero manufacturing projects', the following point is added: - 'All outputs pertaining to the procedures ranging from the acknowledgment of the validity of the application to the notification of the comprehensive decision on the outcome of the procedure by the responsible national competent authority'. - (6) in Annex III, the following point is added: - '(8) National competent authorities acting as one stop shop pursuant to Article 4 of [the NZIA] Regulation.'
+'All outputs pertaining to the procedures ranging from the acknowledgment of the validity of that the application is complete to the notification of the comprehensive decision on the outcome of the procedure by the designated contact pointresponsible national competent authority'.

+(6) in Annex III, the following point is added:

+(8) Designated contact point National competent authorities acting as single point of contactone stop shop pursuant to Article 4 of [the NZIA] Regulation.

-Article 38 Entry into force and application
+Entry into force and application